reisdout/MininetMosquito/backlog/README.md

 <h1 align="center">Dashboard requirements </h1>

+<p>The dashboard supports the rescue team in identifying and prioritizing which actions are required to keep the disaster victims.
+In addition, the dashboard will make queries to the database (data source) and process the answer to present the information in a more helpful format.</p>

+<p>As we told you before, the users will publish messages where the content is the id, severity, and geo-location.
+The severity (SEV) is used to calculate the risk, where the risk has three levels: low, middle, or high.</p>

 <ul>
 <li>A dynamic map where you identify the risk situation colors the node positions.</li>
 <li>A dynamic map where you identify the node positions, and they are colored by the severity situation.</li>